-b.
+i.
 Identifying Trafficking Victims

-Frontline healthcare staff should be trained in understanding and identifying red flags for sex trafficking.
-While frontline healthcare staff should be able to recognize general warning signs that may indicate trafficking (See Appendix A, The Red Flags for Human Sex Trafficking Card), they should also be trained in identifying red flags which are specific to the healthcare setting.
+Healthcare staff should be trained in understanding and identifying red flags for sex trafficking.
+Healthcare staff should be able to recognize general warning signs that may indicate trafficking (See Appendix A, The Red Flags for Human Sex Trafficking Card), as well as indicators that are specific to the healthcare setting.
 Staff should be aware that certain physical and psychological problems occur more often among trafficking victims as a result of being forced, frauded, and/or coerced into violent and dangerous situations.
 Health problems that may indicate a likelihood of trafficking include:

-- Multiple or recurrent sexually transmitted infections;
+Multiple or recurrent sexually transmitted infections;

-- Pregnancy (secondary to rape and/or prostitution);
+Pregnancy (secondary to rape and/or prostitution);

-- □ Bruises, scars, signs of abuse and/or torture;
+Bruises, scars, signs of abuse and/or torture;

-- □ Trauma to vagina and/or rectum;
+Trauma to vagina and/or rectum;

-- Substance use disorder;
+Substance Use Disorder;

-- □ Overdose;
+Overdose;

-- Malnourishment;
+Malnourishment;

-- Dental problems;
+Dental problems;

-- Infections like tuberculosis;
+Infections like tuberculosis;

-- □ Undetected/untreated diseases (e.g. diabetes, cancer); and
+Undetected/untreated diseases (e.g. diabetes, cancer);

-- Psychological trauma, depression, stress, disorientation, confusion, phobias, panic attacks.
+Psychological trauma, depression, stress, disorientation, confusion, phobias, panic

+attacks.

-i.
-A Suspicion of Trafficking
+ii.
+Suspicion of Trafficking